 The OTW or the Policy & Abuse committee may release general statistics related to the functioning of the AO3, including trends the Policy & Abuse team has encountered and noted; no details about any specific case may be included in this report.
 Non-specific aggregations of data may be used to recommend policy changes to the OTW or to communicate with the AO3 user community.

 All OTW committees share several tools.
-This means staffers will also have access to information pertaining to other OTW committees.
-Staffers should assume that all information gathered while browsing these tools is confidential and should not be shared without permission from that committee.
+This means volunteers will also have access to information pertaining to other OTW committees.
+Volunteers should assume that all information gathered while browsing these tools is confidential and should not be shared without permission from that committee.

-This policy shall apply during an individual’s service as an OTW staffer or volunteer and shall continue to bind that individual after their service with the OTW has ended.
+This policy shall apply during an individual’s service as an OTW volunteer and shall continue to bind that individual after their service with the OTW has ended.